Why

 Who Can Donate?

-If you are an expectant mother with a planned Cesarean section delivery scheduled in a participating hospital, you may be eligible to donate your placenta.
+If you are an expectant mother scheduled to deliver in a participating hospital, you may be eligible to donate your placenta.
 At TriForLife Birth Tissue Recovery Group, we would like to help you provide others with the gift of healing.
-As long as you are 40 years of age or younger, you have no disqualifying medical conditions and your healthy Cesarean section delivery is planned, we will accept your donation.
+As long as you have no disqualifying medical conditions, we will accept your donation.

 The donation process poses no risk either to you or to your baby, and there is absolutely no cost to you or your family for the donation.
 The process for donating your placenta includes these simple steps: